Grijesh-Chauhan/Hackerrank/README.md

 # Hackerrank
-Solutions of challenges those I found tricky and hardly found any clue on the web.
+Solutions for the challenges those I found a bit tricky and hardly found any clue from the web.